It’s time to celebrate: It’s the Queen’s birthday celebration!

 What about the Queen’s official birthday?

-Her Royal Majesty’s official birthday is set for Saturday, June 8 this year and will be celebrated, as per usual, with a big parade in London called Trooping the Colour.
-The impressive spectacle—which begins and ends at Buckingham Palace—will feature over 1400 soldiers, 200 horses and 400 musicians.
+Her Royal Majesty’s official birthday is set for Saturday, June 8 this year and was celebrated, as per usual, with a big parade in London called Trooping the Colour.
+The impressive spectacle—which begins and ends at Buckingham Palace—featured over hundreds of soldiers, horses and musicians.

-The Queen, as well as several other members of the royal family, will also participate in the procession before appearing on the Buckingham balcony as RAF planes perform an aerial display above the palace grounds.
+The Queen, as well as several other members of the royal family, participated in the procession before appearing on the Buckingham balcony as RAF planes perform an aerial display above the palace grounds.

 - How the Biden Administration Lost Its Way

 - Hanya Yanagihara Is Never Going to Read Your Mean Tweets

 - Inside Finland's Plan to End All Waste by 2050